Glossary term

 The Bottom Line

 Call risk is the risk that a callable bond will be redeemed before maturity, often when falling interest rates make early refinancing attractive for the issuer.
-It matters because the investor can lose a higher-yielding bond and be forced to reinvest at lower rates.
+The investor can lose a higher-yielding bond and be forced to reinvest at lower rates.
 The simplest way to think about call risk is this: the bond may end early at the moment the investor most wants it to keep paying.